mrjinxy/Gulp-Starter-Static-Build/README.md

 * It will watch all our files and update the localhost when anything is changed
 * It will compile our sass and watch for errors
 * While working in any Js file it will lint our code for warnings or errors

-### Gulp Build
-Usage -  `gulp build` while in the folder
-This is used when developement is finished and the project and all its assets are to be minified and sent to the `dist` folder

 ### Gulp Sassdoc
 Usage -  `gulp sassdoc` while in the folder